PollBuddy/PollBuddy/README.md

 The Backend is available at `http://localhost:7655/api`.

-TOFIX: The Database available at `localhost:27017`. (note, expose the port manually through Docker-Compose in order to connect)
+The Database can be made available at `localhost:27017`.
+To do this, edit the `docker-compose.yml` file.
+You should see a comment under the `db` container definition about this.
+Uncomment the 2 lines for ports under that comment.
+You will want to restart the app if it is already running for the changes to take effect.

 Reporting is available at `http://localhost:7655/reporting`.